TheWitheredStriker/WithersCodingWishlist/README.md

 A repository detailed to documenting stuff I want to code one day, sorted by difficulty.
 Programming language is appended to the list.

+I reek of dreams and ambition.
+Planning to rewrite with more realism soon enough; most of the crazy shit is going.

 # Doable for a beginner

 - [ ] A random insult generator that pulls from a database of words. (__TBD__)